biblibre/omeka-s-module-Selection/README.md

 * Copyright Daniel Berthereau, 2017-2024 (see [Daniel-KM] on GitLab)

-This module was initially based on the fork of the module [Basket] from BibLibre and restructured and improved for various projects, like [Collections de la Maison de Salins].
+This module was initially based on the fork of the module [Basket] from BibLibre and restructured and improved for various projects, like [Collections de la Maison de Salins], and [Bibliothèque numérique] of Université Paris Sciences et Lettres ([PSL]).

 [Selection]: https://gitlab.com/Daniel-KM/Omeka-S-module-Selection